Lake County Montana

 of 4,041, according to the 2000 Census.

-the county was established in 1923 and was one of the last counties to be formed in Montana.
+According to the Montana Almanac, by authors Andrea Merrill and Judy Jacobson, the county was established in 1923 and was one of the last counties to be formed in Montana.

 As of the census of 2000, there are 26,507 people, 10,192 households, and 7,215